 All in all there are a lot of factors going into what’s the gear to have and what’s not.
 All goalies are different and no two goalies are going to want the exact same thing.
 In saying that I do however believe if you choose any four of these pants, the set will provide you with what all goalies want and need out of their gear, quality protection, easy mobility and lightweight material.

 PS.
 If you’re not looking to pay $300 for pants, get the Extreme Flex II Shield Pro pants.
-They’re the same thing with a different name.
+They’re very similar but last a slightly older model.

 Related: Best Goalie Sticks For 2020